We may not like who we are about to become

 “Somebody who only reads newspapers and, at best, books of contemporary authors looks to me like an extremely near-sighted person who scorns eyeglasses.”Albert Einstein (1879-1955), German-born scientist

 Q & A

 - What do we know?

 - Many great books about historical events do not appear until long afterwards.
 Charles Dickens wrote his novel about the French Revolution, A Tale of Two Cities, 60 years after it happened; Leo Tolstoy wrote his masterpiece War and Peace at a similar distance from the war between Russia and France that it describes.
-Although Samuel Pepys’s diary is a contemporary account of the plague, it was never intended for publication: written in code, it was not deciphered until the early 19th century.
+Samuel Pepys’s diary is a contemporary account of the plague, but was never intended for publication: it was written in code and not deciphered until the early 19th Century.

 - What do we not know?